rustanacexd/cc-slash-commands/generate-issuefix-tasks.md

    - Additional observability or telemetry gaps to address

 3. **Assess Current Codebase:**
-   - Inventory relevant services/modules based on the bug brief
+   - Inventory relevant services/modules based on the issue brief
    - Identify tests covering the failing behavior (or missing coverage)
    - Note existing monitoring or alerting to update post-fix

 4. **Deep Task Planning (Ultrathink):** Consider:
-   - Minimal steps required to prove the bug exists before touching code
+   - Minimal steps required to prove the issue exists before touching code
    - Sequencing for diagnosis vs mitigation vs permanent fix
    - How to ensure the fix is tested (automated + manual regression)
    - Whether feature flags or staged rollouts are needed